All Episodes

 Well, no, it's not even if they had the spine.

-We're just gonna shut down, we're gonna make cars in America.
+We're going to make cars in America.

-I don't think I mean that's the theory.
+I don't think, I mean, that's the theory.

-I think I think it would make them so damn mad.
+I think it would make them so damn mad.

-I I th I think they'd make sure that nobody ever treated them like that again.
+I think they'd make sure that nobody ever treated them like that again.

-You gotta fight the fight.
+You've got to fight the fight.

 I just would have loved.